MauricioH9/MIPS-Processor/README.md

-# MIPS-Processor
+# MIPS Processor
-Design and implement a processor version based on the MIPS instruction format
+Developed a processor version based on the MIPS instruction format